 Before Singapore, I lived in Japan for 10 years.

 I spent my early years in Japan at digital ad agencies such as Dentsu.

 In 2007 I started a popular recipe portal called Open Source Food that went on to be featured by TIME magazine and was later acquired.

-After selling my company I joined one of Japan's largest luxury online retailers Glamour Sales as CTO, building the e-commerce and marketing automation infrastructure that supports millions of dollars in annual transactions.
+After selling the business I joined one of Japan's largest luxury online retailers Glamour Sales as CTO, building out their e-commerce platform.

 I speak fluent Japanese.

 I was born and studied in the UK.
 I have a degree in Accounting & Finance.
-I'm half Brit and half Chinese.
+I'm half British and half Chinese.